bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

   - title: "Concern about Speedy Trial activation for controversial soft forks"
     url: /en/newsletters/2022/03/23/#speedy-trial-discussion

+  - title: Discussion about when activating a soft fork is justified
+    url: /en/newsletters/2022/04/27/#argued

+  - title: Proposal for automatically reverting soft forks
+    url: /en/newsletters/2022/04/27/#relayed

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: BIP activation heights, times, and thresholds